mshodge/youshallnotpassport/Twitter_FAQ.md

 <summary>I have a damaged passport, can I used the Premium Service?
 </summary>
 <br><br>
-During the process of applying for a Premium appointment, they classify damaged passport as:
-<br><br>
 HM Passport Office classes your passport as damaged if:<br>
 	•	you can’t read any of your details<br>
 	•	the laminate cover has come away<br>